 In conjunction with the Socionomics Foundation, the Socionomics Institute encourages critical study of social behavior by engaging scholars and advanced students in researching the social sciences from a socionomic perspective.
 Socionomics is a trans-disciplinary field of study that crosses boundaries separating psychology, economics, sociology, biology and history.

 The Socionomics Institute promotes the practical application of socionomic analysis toward problem solving and forecasting across diverse areas of economics, politics, art, music, fashion, business, sports, media and other areas of popular culture.
 Practical applications also involve socionomic analysis of current news events in order to obtain a better understanding of how social mood governs social events.

 Contributors and Benefactors

-Robert R. Prechter developed the Wave Principle into a popular method of market technical analysis and for creating the subject of socionomics.
+Robert R. Prechter developed the Socionomic Theory of Finance and the subject of socionomics.